 To allow for the uniform electronic distribution of posters, all posters should be converted to the Adobe PDF file format before submission.
 Please verify that the submitted PDF file accurately reflects the printed version of the poster you will present at SRS.
 Details for creating the PDF file are provided in the 'Poster Support' link on the SRS main page.
-This link also provides information on the available PDF convertion workshops.

 You can significantly reduce the size of your PDF file by using simple utilities like the "Save As" tool or you can Google "PDF file reducing size" for other methods.

 To assure quality conversion of your poster, try to avoid using unusual fonts.
 If you need to use a very unusual font that isn't standard on other computer platforms consider rendering the text into a high-resolution raster image within the poster.

 Please note that regardless of the drafting program and computer platform you choose, you should design your poster at the full size of the poster (60" wide and 42" high for a single landscape sheet).
 This may require that, in Page Setup or Page Layout (depending on your software) you have to set up or define a new document layout that matches the document size described above.
 There is a very good chance, if you design your poster at a standard US letter or Tabloid stationary size, that when scaled up to poster size it will not look good!

 The contact author should submit an abstract and information about the authors and advisors by the required date (see important dates).
 Later, a PDF version of your poster must also be submitted (again, see important dates).